MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 ## Index maintenance

-Maintenance over time is one of critical aspects of index design.
+Maintenance over time is a crucial aspect of index design.
 For static data, where documents remain unchanged, index maintenance is straightforward.
 But, most indexes are dynamic.
 Over time there might be new data added and the index schema might need new fields.
 Conversely, some data and fields might need to be deleted if they're no longer relevant.
 Commonly used technology options for indexers have features to handle updates automatically.
-For information about the recommended index characteristics, see [Considerations for a search index](data-platform.md#considerations-for-a-search-index).
+For information about the recommended index characteristics, see [Considerations for a search index](data-platform.md).

 ### Maintenance criteria

 - **Functionality updates**.
 The index might need to be updated if there's a change in application functionality.
 This situation happens when new questions are asked.
-To accommodate these changes, there might be a need to add new fields to the index or modify filtering, searching, or text-processing options on existing fields.
+To accommodate these changes, you might need to add new fields to the index or modify filtering, searching, or text-processing options on existing fields.

 - **Data deletion**.
 Data deletion is challenging because you need to analyze available and missing data to determine what's irrelevant.
 To exclude outdated content from an index, consider the use of metadata that prevents search engines from indexing specific pages or content.
-Also, when choosing storage options, choose technology that support deletions efficiently.
+Also, when you choose storage options, select technology that supports deletions efficiently.
 For example, blob storage supports soft deletes.
 If you use AI search and loading documents from storage, blob storage can detect removed documents and delete corresponding entries.
-This approach isn't ideal but is necessary when reindexing is costly because of a large index size.
+This approach isn't ideal but it's necessary when reindexing is costly because of a large index size.

   The concept of the _right to be forgotten_ refers to an individual's right to have their personal data removed from online platforms or databases.
 Ensure that you have policies in place to remove personal data if it was used for training.
-You can address this requirement by reindexing.
+You can address this requirement by reindexing your data set.
 If data is deleted from the transactional database, subsequent index updates reflect those changes.

 - **Maintaining compatibility**.
-Applications often expect specific data structures, and any deviation can disrupt their functionality.
-For example, if a field is removed and the application requests that field, then there might be failure condition.
+Applications often require specific data structures, and any deviation can disrupt their functionality.
+For example, if a field is removed and the application requests that field, then a failure condition might occur.
 Similarly to traditional database, adopt a forward compatibility mindset for indexes and maintain a level of rigor.
 When you make changes to the index, like adding or removing fields, coordinate schema changes with code updates.

   > ![Consider the tradeoff of irrelevant data and cost.](../_images/trade-off.svg) **Tradeoff**.
 Add, updated, and delete actions against an index are expensive.
 Consider the frequency of updates and the cost to performance based on data store size and efficiency.
 Keeping obsolete documents in the index incurs storage, maintenance, and querying costs.